Embassy of the Philippines, Berlin: Chancery

 The chancery of the Philippine Embassy in Berlin was first located along Uhlandstraße in Wilmersdorf, renting space in a building built over an 11-unit Gründerzeit-era residential building.
 That chancery, located on the building's sixth floor, had a 300 sqm reception area and a grand piano that was used for improvised concerts.
 In 2012, Philippine Senator Franklin Drilon, recounting a previous visit to Berlin, had criticized the chancery's location, claiming that it was an "embarrassment" for it to be above a supermarket where frankfurters could be seen hanging outside near the chancery windows; Zaide, who was ambassador at the time Drilon visited, denied his version of events, claiming that he didn't recall that specific visit.
 The Uhlandstraße location was abandoned in favor of a new office along the Kurfürstendamm on November 23, 2015.

 Planning for a new, permanent chancery began in the 2000s, with the government first looking at purchasing the property on Jägerstraße 71 in Friedrichstadt, across from the first headquarters of Deutsche Bank.
-At the time, the Philippines was the only Southeast Asian country whose embassy in Germany didn't own its chancery nor its ambassadorial residence outright, and housing the Embassy in that building would've been fitting as it was where José Rizal completed his first novel, Noli Me Tángere.
+At the time, the Philippines was the only Southeast Asian country whose embassy in Germany did not own its chancery nor its ambassadorial residence outright, and housing the embassy in that building would have been fitting as it was where José Rizal completed his first novel, Noli Me Tángere.
 With all Philippine government offices in Germany being hosted in the building, plus the ambassadorial residence being located on the top floor, the building was proposed to become the Philippine Center for Europe.

-Unable to proceed with the Jägerstraße location as the property was not available for purchase, the Embassy, led by Ambassador Ma.
+Unable to proceed with the Jägerstraße location as the property was not available for purchase, the embassy, led by Ambassador Ma.
 Cleofe Natividad, then began searching for a new property, with the process formally kicking off on May 11, 2012 alongside procurement for the construction of a new chancery for the Philippine Embassy in Islamabad.
 Negotiations opened in late 2013 for the construction of a chancery on Von-der-Heydt-Straße in Berlin's diplomatic quarter, south of the Tiergarten, with Düsseldorf-based HPP Architekten serving as consultant to the project.
-Construction of the building, a five-story structure combining both the chancery and the ambassadorial residence on the top floor, was awarded to Groth Gruppe, which was also responsible for building several other buildings in the area where the Embassy was set to be constructed, and an agreement was signed on September 20, 2014 to facilitate construction, witnessed by President Benigno Aquino III.
+Construction of the building, a five-story structure combining both the chancery and the ambassadorial residence on the top floor, was awarded to Groth Gruppe, which was also responsible for building several other buildings in the area where the embassy was set to be constructed, and an agreement was signed on September 20, 2014 to facilitate construction, witnessed by President Benigno Aquino III.

 Despite those agreements being signed, the project was likewise not able to proceed due to several factors, including a lack of funds, the hot Berlin real estate market and the slow pace of bureaucracy, which ultimately led to the construction of the present-day chancery.